ab12gu/recipes/README.md

-# recipes
+# Recipes

+Just a list of recipes I make, will try to make, have made at one point, or will never make...

-Spices to buy:
+## Spices to buy:

 - Paprika
 - Sumac

-Recipes to add:
+## Recipes to add:

 - Cauliflower
 - Cabbage
-- Potatoes